swarnimagupta/HealthPromotions_code/uninstallation/README.txt

 14. After synchronization has finished, click on Done
 15. In the HMC expand the Systems Tab and expand the Facet Search folder and Select the Indexer operation wizard
 16. A new window will open -> select solr configuration as electronicsIndex and click on start
 17. After indexing is complete.
-Stop the server, and remove the following entry from localextensions.xml
+Stop the server, and run the following command

+	ant addonuninstall -Daddonnames="healthdataremovaladdon" -DaddonStorefront.yacceleratorstorefront="<<storefront name e.g. bncstorefront>>"

+18. Remove the following entry from localextensions.xml

 	<extension name="healthdataremovaladdon" />